Today, we will learn how to implement Floating Action Button (FAB) APIs in Jetpack Compose.

 Output:

-It looks wider and includes a text label.
+It looks wider and includes text along with the icon.

 Example: